javaguru/nexus-backend/README.md

 ### Ability to Secure all RestApi Request to a Backend Server

  * Implements a **BackendService**, ability to request typed response Object class or ParameterizedTypeReference, requested on all HTTP methods to a RestApi Backend Server.
- * Implements an **EntityBackend** Json Object or Resource, transfer back headers, manage error HttpStatus 400, 401, 405 or 500 coming from the Backend Server.
+ * Implements an **EntityBackend** JSON Object or Resource, transfer back headers, manage error HttpStatus 400, 401, 405 or 500 coming from the Backend Server.
- * Implements a **HttpFirewall** filter protection against evasion, rejected any suspicious Requests, Headers, Parameters, and log IP address at fault.
+ * Implements a **HttpFirewall** filter protection against evasion, rejected any suspicious Requests Encoding, and log IP address at fault
- * Implements a **WAF** filter protection against evasion on the Http Json BodyRequest, and log IP address at fault.
+ * Implements a **WAF Filter** protection against evasion on the Http JSON BodyRequest, Headers, Keys, Parameters, and log IP address at fault.
  * Implements a **CORS Security Request** filter, authorize request based on Origin Domains and Methods.
  * Implements a **Content Security Policy** filter, define your own policy rules CSP.
  * Implements a **RateLimit** interceptor, allows 1000 requests per minutes and per-IP-address.
  * Implements a **Fingerprint** for each Http header Request, generate a unique trackable Token APP-REQUEST-ID in the access logs.
- * Implements a **Method Override** filter, PUT or PATCH request can be switched in POST or DELETE switched in GET with header X-HTTP-Method-Override.
+ * Implements a **HttpMethod Override** filter, PUT or PATCH request can be switched in POST or DELETE switched in GET with header X-HTTP-Method-Override.
  * Implements a **Forwarded Header** filter, set removeOnly at true by default, remove "Forwarded" and "X-Forwarded-*" headers.
  * Implements a **FormContent** filter, parses form data for Http PUT, PATCH, and DELETE requests and exposes it as Servlet request parameters.
  * Implements a **Compressing** filter Gzip compression for the Http Responses.